Alice Goffman: On the Run

-In the book’s introduction, Goffman highlights her central argument: "The sheer scope of policing and imprisonment in poor Black neighborhoods is transforming community life in ways that are deep and enduring, not only for the young men who are their targets but for their family members, partners, and neighbors."
+In the book's introduction, Goffman highlights her central argument: "The sheer scope of policing and imprisonment in poor Black neighborhoods is transforming community life in ways that are deep and enduring, not only for the young men who are their targets but for their family members, partners, and neighbors."

 Initial critical reception

-Many eminent sociologists and intellectuals, including Howard Becker, Elijah Anderson, Carol Stack and Cornel West, reviewed the book positively.
-West writes: "Alice Goffman's On the Run is the best treatment I know of the wretched underside of neo-liberal capitalist America.
+Several sociologists, including Howard Becker, Elijah Anderson, and Carol Stack, reviewed the book favorably.

+Cornel West wrote, "Alice Goffman's On the Run is the best treatment I know of the wretched underside of neo-liberal capitalist America.
 Despite the social misery and fragmented relations, she gives us a subtle analysis and poignant portrait of our fellow citizens who struggle to preserve their sanity and dignity."

-On the Run was also positively received outside of academia.
-The book was named by The New York Times as one of "100 notable books of 2014."
-The New York Times Book Review also named it as an "Editor's Choice" selection in its edition of July 6, 2014.
+On the Run was also favorably received outside academia.
+The New York Times named it one of "100 notable books of 2014."
+The New York Times Book Review also named it as its weekly "Editor's Choice" selection on July 6, 2014.
 In The New York Times, Alex Kotlowitz called it "a remarkable feat of reporting."
-Writing in The New York Review of Books, Christopher Jencks predicted that the work will become "an ethnographic classic."
+Writing in The New York Review of Books, Christopher Jencks predicted that the work would become "an ethnographic classic."

-The book continued to gain popularity following Goffman’s TED Talk, which has over 2 million views and has been widely circulated online.
-The TED Talk describes the consequences of incarceration and policing for marginalized young people, calling for an end to mass incarceration and highlighting the need for criminal justice reform in America.
-Goffman’s argument that "tough on crime" policing has done more harm than good has resounded with many advocates for reform on social media.
+The book continued to gain popularity after Goffman's TED Talk, which has over 2 million views and has been widely circulated online.
+The talk describes the consequences of incarceration and policing for marginalized young people, calling for an end to mass incarceration and highlighting the need for criminal justice reform.
+Goffman's argument that "tough on crime" policing has done more harm than good has resonated with many advocates for reform on social media.

-From the right, conservative law professor Amy Wax argued that "[Goffman] puts her finger on the wrong button.
+Conservative law professor Amy Wax of the University of Pennsylvania Law School wrote, "[Goffman] puts her finger on the wrong button.
 The force field that deforms 6th Street is not society’s effort to eradicate crime, but crime itself."

-On the left, Dwayne Betts in Slate criticized Goffman for ignoring the lives of quiet achievement lived by most young men in the neighborhood she studied in favor of an "unrelenting focus on criminality."
-Christina Sharpe in The New Inquiry criticized Goffman for failing to fully understand and acknowledge the power structures at work during her fieldwork, and criticised the positive critical reception of the book for elevating the work of a white scholar over important contributions by black scholars.
-In addition, some reviewers have accused Goffman, as a white upper-class woman, of writing "jungle book" tropes about the lives of poor African-American young men.
+On the left, Dwayne Betts in Slate criticized Goffman for ignoring the lives of quiet achievement most young men live in the neighborhood she studied in favor of an "unrelenting focus on criminality."
+Christina Sharpe in The New Inquiry criticized Goffman for failing to fully understand and acknowledge the power structures at work during her fieldwork, and criticized the book's favorable critical reception for elevating the work of a white scholar over important contributions by black scholars.
+In addition, some reviewers have accused Goffman, as a white upper-class woman, of writing "jungle book" tropes about poor, young African-American men.